-This toolkit provides a variety of resources for healthcare professionals who are developing an information governance initiative whether they are reviewing and trending healthcare data for a healthcare entity, reporting on quality measures in a physician’s office, managing an enterprise master patient index, or working with other operational, health, or financial information.
+This toolkit, available for free to AHIMA members and for purchase by non-members, provides a variety of resources for healthcare professionals who are developing an information governance initiative whether they are reviewing and trending healthcare data for a healthcare entity, reporting on quality measures in a physician’s office, managing an enterprise master patient index, or working with other operational, health, or financial information.
 The toolkit discusses current healthcare initiatives and programs that are increasing the demand for information governance.

 Keep up with the latest on information governance as this key strategy emerges for addressing a myriad of information management challenges in healthcare.
 This blog will highlight the trends and opportunities IG presents for ensuring information is treated as an organizational asset.